Overview

 Incorporates the Early Years Educator (EYE) Be counted as a qualified member of staff in UK Early Years settings

-Ellie Kempley Scholarship Full scholarship place available for one UK student - apply as part of your course application by the end of June
+Ellie Kempley Scholarship Full scholarship place available for one UK student on one year daytime course - apply as part of your course application by the end of June

 Globally-respected AMI training centre